derekwilson/derekwilson.github.io/_posts/2019-11-26-fitbit-timestyle-updated-again.md

 title:  "Timestyle for Fitbit updated again"
 date:   2019-11-26 12:00:00
 published: true
-tags: ["Gadgets", "General", "JavaScript", "Pebble", "Fitbit"]
+tags: ["Gadgets", "General", "JavaScript", "Fitbit", "Timestyle"]
-categories: ["Gadgets", "General", "JavaScript", "Pebble", "Fitbit"]
+categories: ["Gadgets", "General", "JavaScript", "Fitbit", "Timestyle"]
 ---

 [Last month I released an updated Timstyle for Fitbit][previous-post-url], It seemed to go quite well and as I added analytics I can get a feel for how users use the app.
 I even got some more feature requests from users.